mahelbdlm/INT/README.md

 > [!CAUTION]
-> This project reached the end of its development on December 19, 2024.
+> This project reached the end of its development on January 21, 2024.

 # WHAT IS THE PROJECT ABOUT?